Hybrid ecosystems arise as digital technology infiltrates the physical world — a golden opportunity for Germany’s backbone

 Mittelstand firms need a mindset shift to move from protecting themselves to opening themselves up.
 Not to dwell on the recent general election in Germany, but the idea of “German Mut” is pretty spot on.
 Again, the team at the BCG Henderson Institute put it well:

 Think about what you can contribute to this arising ecosystem.
 Reach out to your existing network, look for initiatives to get involved with a variety of actors, and be open to where those conversations may lead you.
-Feel free to reach out to me directly (email@example.com) or the entire team at WATTx— we’re happy to support you on your journey.
+Feel free to reach out to us (firstname.lastname@example.org) or the entire team at wattx— we’re happy to support you on your journey.